SrMoffat/MyDiary/README.md

 The UI templates can be tested on [github pages](https://srmoffat.github.io/MyDiary/UI/index.html)

 ## Non-persistent endpoints
-*The endpoints where no database has been used, only ADTs.*
+The non-persistent endpoints where *no database has been used, only ADTs.* are [here](https://github.com/SrMoffat/MyDiary/tree/non-persistent-endpoints)

-## Current branch
+## Current branch (auth-login)
-`Setup for the database` including the models (users, entries, db) `Unit tests` for the authentication endpoints
+Setup for the `login resource` and the `tests` for the endpoint